gregpalmr/dcos-azure-arm-template/README.md

 An Azure ARM Tempalte for launching an Enteprise DC/OS cluster in the Azure cloud environment.

+     *** NOTE: This ARM template is provided for convenience and is not directly supported by Mesosphere, Inc. ***

 # Step 1.
 Clone this git repo

 $ git clone https://github.com/gregpalmr/dcos-azure-arm-template.git

+$ cd dcos-azure-arm-template

 # Step 2.
 Setup your Azure CLI 2.0